dotnet/dotnet-docker/samples/snippets/installing-dotnet.md

 When authoring your Dockerfiles, you can look to the official [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) as a template for the install steps.
 There are several variations depending on the .NET Core version, OS type, and architecture being used.

-In addition to installing .NET Core, you'll also need to ensure the the [prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) are installed.
+In addition to installing .NET Core, you'll also need to ensure that the [prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) are installed.
 The [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) also demonstrate how that can be done.

 In the spirit of [clarity](https://github.com/docker-library/official-images#clarity), the Dockerfiles for the official .NET Docker images do not use a general purpose script for installing .NET Core.
 Rather, they explicity provide each step of the installation process and reference the exact URL of the binary archive.